CloudCannon/base-jekyll-template/_posts/2021-08-18-script-compatibility-mode.md

 Subscribe to the [mailing list](https://tofugu.us1.list-manage.com/subscribe?u=b7f2114d74e3cac96344f797c&id=8b79442fb1) get notified when this page is updated.
 Make sure to check **UserScript Affecting Changes**.

+**v0.6.0 (October 20, 2021)**
+- **Compatibility Mode Off**: Under lessons, the kana IME input charts have been redone in React.
+Visual changes have been made to make it easier to distinguish tabs and buttons.

 **v0.5.0 (October 19, 2021)**
 - **Compatibility Mode Off**: Submissions to /json/progress are first attempted with fetch and then fall back to $.ajax when unsuccessful